Czech Wedding Traditions Complete Guide for Modern Couples

 - Release options: Bride saws chain or monetary payment

-- Modern practice: 30% of rural weddings maintain tradition
+- Modern practice: Maintained primarily at rural weddings

 Symbolic Elements and Superstitions